master-minimum-viable-product-development-best-practices-for-success

 The MVP development process consists of several essential steps:

-1. Market Research: This initial phase involves understanding the pain points of your target audience and analyzing competitors to identify market gaps.
+1. Research: This initial phase involves understanding the pain points of your target audience and analyzing competitors to identify market gaps.

 3. Feature Prioritization: Identify and prioritize the essential features that will deliver the greatest value to users while keeping the MVP streamlined.